Project Type

 The project is also being supported by the UK Government’s Contracts for Difference (CfD) arrangements, an initiative to stimulate investment in green energy developments, which ensures a guaranteed price for the renewable energy produced by Energy Works.

-The Cleveland Street brownfield site will be equipped with the gasification plant, associated power generation facilities, and a main feedstock storage facility, whereas the Dalton Street brownfield site will be equipped with a materials recycling facility, an in-vessel composting facility and an anaerobic digestion plant.
-The two sites will be linked by a conveyer system and an access route.
+The Cleveland Street brownfield site will be equipped with the gasification plant, associated power generation facilities and main feedstock storage facility, whereas the Dalton Street brownfield site will be equipped with a materials recycling facility, in-vessel composting facility and anaerobic digestion plant.
+The two sites will be linked by a conveyor system and access route.

-The project will also involve the installation of rooftop photo-voltaic (PV) cells, which will generate approximately 0.25MW of electricity, and construction of an educational resource centre for Hull University, which is a partner in the project.
+The project will also involve the installation of rooftop photovoltaic (PV) cells, which will generate approximately 0.25MW of electricity, and the construction of an educational resource centre for Hull University, which is a partner of the project.

-For the generation of electricity, the gasifier fluidised bed will be heated to more than 700°C, using the feedstock, to generate syngas, which will be mixed with air and combusted in the upper stage of the chamber to produce hot gas that will be used to fire a boiler to generate steam.
+For the generation of electricity, the gasifier fluidised bed will be heated to more than 700°C using the feedstock and generate syngas, which will be mixed with air.
+This will be combusted in the upper stage of the chamber to produce hot gas that will be used to fire a boiler and generate steam.

-The generated steam will then be used to drive a turbine-generator to produce electricity.
+The generated steam will then be used to drive a turbine generator and produce electricity.

 The 3MW thermal anaerobic digestion facility will convert the biodegradable materials into biomethane gas, which will be conveyed to the national gas grid.